-- After week 1, our Premium patients will be given a time to call us for your follow up.
+- After week 1, you will be given a time to call us for your follow up.
 You will be told when on the day of your procedure.
-Otherwise a separate appointment is needed for you to come in for a follow up.

-- Premium patients will have personal cell phone access to our physicians 24/7 for any issues up to one year which men find very convenient; otherwise for all non-emergent issues furthers appointments in the office can be booked when space permits.
+- You will have personal cell phone access to our physicians 24/7 for any emergencies; otherwise for all non-emergency issues further appointments in the office can be booked when space permits.

 Please abstain from sex for two days before you collect your specimen.

-While you can bring your specimen to any medical laboratory in BC, please call the lab of your choice immediately after your procedure to confirm they can accept your semen analysis and book appointments (they may send you to a different lab).
+Please call the Lifelabs location of your choice after your procedure to confirm they can accept your semen analysis and book an appointment (they may send you to a different lab).
 When dropping off your sample, you must bring your lab forms with you or they will not accept your sample.

 Collect the semen by masturbation directly into a sealed, sterile specimen container.
 If you lose a portion of the semen, throw the container out and collect your specimen at another time.
 If you’ve misplaced the container, please get another one – ask for a urine analysis container.
 Please do not use any other type of container.